jannikfr/seasonal_behavior_deviation/README.rst

 ===========================

 A technique to detect anomalies in seasonal time series data.
-Find an example notebook [here](/examples/01_basic_example.ipynb).
+Find an example notebook `here </examples/01_basic_example.ipynb>`_.